apburt/treeallom/README.md

 Where the current expectation of the calibration data is a headerless ASCII text file of the form: 4 col x n-stems (tree-id, diameter-at-breast height, tree height, observed AGB, wood density).
 [RUNS] and [NCPU] are integers specifying the number of bootstrap replicates, and the number of threads to use for this computation (e.g., 10000 and 2).
-[ALPHA] specifies the interval level at which to generate the subsequent confidence intervals (e.g., 0.95)
+[ALPHA] specifies the level at which to generate the subsequent confidence intervals (e.g., 0.95)

 One run, this script will print the model summary and the bootstrapped confidence intervals for each model parameter.
 Also printed are the MSA and SSPB results per cross-validation fold.